What Is Forex?

 over-leveraging, or emotional decision-making.

-To trade Forex successfully, a trader must develop a solid understanding of how the market works,
+To trade Forex successfully, a trader must develop a solid understanding of how the market

 commit to continuous learning, and apply strict discipline in their trading decisions.

 Forex is not a get-rich-quick scheme.
-It's a professional discipline that requires time, knowledge,
+It's a professional discipline that requires time,

 and emotional control.
 Understanding the basic terms such as currency pairs, pips, leverage,